karthik/esa_data_viz/README.md

 ![](how_to_clone.png)

-If you're having any trouble with these steps, please drop us an [email](mailto:karthik.ram@gmail.com).
+If you're having any trouble with these steps please drop us an [email](mailto:karthik.ram@gmail.com).
 We'll also strive to have local copies if you forget to install any of these tools.

 See you Sunday!